thewca/statistics/client/README.md

 `git clone https://github.com/thewca/statistics.git`

-- Navigate to the clients's folder
+- Navigate to the clients folder

 `cd statistics/client`

+- Select the correct node version (you can skip this step if your `node -v` results the same as [the expected one](.nvmrc))

+`nvm use`

+If that fails, maybe you will need to run `nvm install`

 - Install dependencies

-`yarn install`
+`npm install`

 - Run the client

-`yarn start`
+`npm start`

-- Run local

-`yarn start:local`

-## Run with docker

-- Build an image

-`docker build -t user/statistics-client .`

-- Run the image

-`docker run -d -p 3000:3000 --name statistics-client user/statistics-client:latest`

-The `-d` part means "detached", so you'll have to stop by killing the process running on port 3000.

-## Deploy

-Deploy is made using GH Actions.

 ## Checkstyle

 We use prettier for checking style.
-After code, you can run `yarn prettier_write` for auto formatting or `yarn prettier` for simple check.
+After code, you can run `npx prettier --check .` for simple check.